Alex Higdon: Post-career

 After his NFL career was concluded, Higdon became a licensed corporate, clinical, and sport psychologist who currently resides in Atlanta, Georgia.
-As a corporate psychologist for Echelon Management International, Higdon is a peak performance consultant who coaches senior level executives in several areas including performance management, team development, selection and leadership succession.
-As a clinical psychologist, he works with families, couples, and individuals on the vast range of challenges facing these populations.
-And as a sport psychologist, Higdon works with professional and collegiate athletes to enhance performance through the use of psychological skills training.
+As a corporate psychologist for Echelon Management International, Higdon works with senior-level executives in several areas including performance management, team development, selection and leadership succession.
+As a clinical psychologist, he works with families, couples, and individuals.
+As a sport psychologist, Higdon works with professional and collegiate using psychological skills training.